Biden's inflation plan upends thinking on jobs sent overseas

 Now, with inflation at a 40-year high, the president has begun to argue that globalization is stoking higher prices.
 That’s because proponents of outsourcing failed to consider the costs of increasingly frequent global supply chain disruptions.
 Recent disruptions have included the COVID-19 pandemic, shortages of basic goods like semiconductors, destructive storms and wildfires and, now, the Russian invasion of Ukraine, which has sent oil prices soaring.

 Biden says the federal government can pursue two courses on inflation.
-It can either pull back on support and cause wages and growth to cool, or it can get rid of the pressure points that can lead to inflation when emergencies and uncertainties occur.
+It can either pull back on support and cause wages and growth to cool, or it can get rid of the pressure points that can lead to inflation when emergencies and uncertainties occur by having more goods manufactured in the U.S.

-“We have a choice,” Biden said Friday when announcing plans by Siemens USA to add 300 jobs.
-“The way to fight inflation is to drive down wages and make Americans poorer or have a better plan to fight inflation: Lower costs and not your wages.”
+“Making it in America is one of the ways we can address our cost and supply chain challenges,” Biden said Wednesday.
+“When we build products we need, we don’t have to wait and we reduce shipping costs and we can get goods moving faster.”

-The president then unspooled his thinking that more manufacturing of semiconductors inside the U.S. would lead to more cars and other products being produced domestically.
-That would fill the supply chain and, in theory, bring prices down.
+The president then unspooled his thinking at a White House event with Commerce Secretary Gina Raimondo, state governors and business leaders.
+They gathered to stress the importance of finalizing a bill that would commit funds to encourage the domestic manufacturing of computer chips, which was one of the key bottlenecks that led to higher prices for autos, appliances and other goods last year.

 But this plan would take years to implement and the consumer price report being released Thursday is expected to show that annual inflation rose to nearly 8% last month, according to the financial data firm FactSet.